xavidop/genkitx-voiceflow/README.md

 );
 ```

 For more detailed examples and the explanation of other functionalities, refer to the [official Genkit documentation](https://firebase.google.com/docs/genkit/get-started).

+## Examples

+You can find more examples in the [examples](https://github.com/xavidop/genkitx-voiceflow/blob/main/examples/) folder.

 ## Feature supported from Voiceflow Knowledge Base